richardcavell/BASICloader/README.txt

     * Very customizable output, with many command-line switches

-    * BASICloader and its output carry permissive licenses, so that you can use it widely in your own work
+    * BASICloader and its output carry a permissive license, so that you can use them widely in your own work

       ... and more!